anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 **Automation of orchestration of notebook execution:** Azure Data Factory v2<br><br>

 **Discussion:** <br>
+- Why not just use the orchestration and scheduler in Databricks?<br>
-Why not use Azure Data Factory for orchestration of notebook execution?<br>
+- Why not use Azure Data Factory for orchestration of notebook execution?<br>
-Why use Azure Data Factory v2?<br>
+- Why use Azure Data Factory v2?<br>
-Other options with ADFv2?<br>
+- Other options with Azure Data Factory v2 for orchestration of multiple activites?<br>

 # 2. Setup